Riverdale (American TV series): Legacy

 The series has received widespread derision on social media.
 According to The Hollywood Reporter, this trend started with "fans posting clips or video compilations of moments from the show on social media, which drew a lot of harsh comments and reactions from people."
 Bramesco opined that the show's signature dialog "made the program a perennial laughingstock on social media, its juiciest soundbites posted without context for the gawking masses."
 Stefansky observed that while "fans embraced the show's cringey tendencies[...] those who weren't watching could still feel the bewildered delight of reading word-salad headlines about what was going on."
 Monteil referred to the series as "a popular internet punching bag, with sneering detractors taking to social media to mock the latest out-of-context viral clip," while also noting that plenty of the criticism aimed at the storylines is valid.
-Perhaps the most well known and viral example of the show's online derision comes from the scene where Archie tells a member of the Serpents gang who claims to have dropped out of school in the fourth grade to be a drug runner to support his family that he has not "experienced the triumphs and defeats, the epic highs and lows of high school football".
+One of the most well-known and viral examples comes from a scene where Archie tells a member of the Serpents gang, who claims to have dropped out of school in fourth grade to be a drug runner to support his family, that he has not "experienced the triumphs and defeats, the epic highs and lows of high school football".
 Lili Reinhart responded to the criticism, expressing that it had been difficult for the cast to be "the butt of the joke" online, adding, "We all want to be actors; we're passionate about what we do.
 So when the absurdity of our show became a talking point, it was difficult."
 Cole Sprouse noted that such criticism was contained to the United States and that viewers in Europe were more receptive to the show's absurdity.
 Camila Mendes stated that since the series is based on comic books, the storylines are no more absurd than those in the Marvel Cinematic Universe, and both she and Reinhart concurred that Aguirre-Sacasa's intention had always been to make the show absurd, campy, and outlandish.

 Controversy

 The series changed the character Jughead Jones' sexual and romantic orientation from aromantic and asexual to heterosexual.
-This deviation from the source material was met with criticism who described it as a-spec erasure.
+This deviation from the source material was met with criticism describing it as a-spec erasure.